icp4a/adp-appconnect-sample/README.md

 # adp-appconnect-sample
-Automation Documment Processing sample code to configure an AppConnect application to receive webhook events finalization events from CPE
+Automation Document Processing sample code to configure an AppConnect application to receive webhook events finalization events from CPE